RaVeR76/My-Vinyl-Answer/README.md

 * **Plan**
 I want the user to be able to delete any vinyl that they want.
 Why would they do that, you may ask?
 Well maybe they have grew up, unlike me, and they want to have babies, settle down and live a vinyl free life !
-Life can be cruel so they will have to sell their vinyl collection .... could be a slow and painful sale were they slip from youir grasp in ones and twos ... or it could be a highest bid f'ing wins the f'ing lot :(
+Life can be cruel so they will have to sell their vinyl collection .... could be a slow and painful sale were they slip from your grasp in ones and twos ... or it could be a highest bid f'ing wins the f'ing lot :(
 Anyhow enough gibber jabber fool, there will therefore be a button of the deletion family required.
-This delete button will be also be hidden within each of the vinyls collapsibles besdie the edit button above.
+This delete button will be also hidden within each of the vinyls collapsibles beside the edit button above.
 Once the user clicks the delete button, I will add some defensive programming to make sure this is what the user wants to do.
 This will hopefully eliminate the chance of deleting a vinyl by accident or mistake.
 Again once the user has completed their vinyl deletion, I will redirect them back to their **My Vinyl** page where their deleted vinyl has been removed and also removed from the database.

 * **Implementation**
 Very similar to the above and the above above ha ha.
 Just like the edit button the delete button is hidden behind the vinyl collapsible.
 When the user clicks on the the vinyl, it opens up displaying the vinyl info and the two buttons.
 When the user selects the delete button, the ```confirm_modal()``` function is called for which opens up a confirmation modal which double checks the user want to delete that specific vinyl.
 I passed the user and the vinyl to the modal so that I could ask the user personally and emphasize the vinyl name to them as well before the continue on with the deletion.
-The user can cancel at this point were they will be be redirected back to their vinyl colletion through the ```my_vinyls()``` function.
+The user can cancel at this point were they will be be redirected back to their vinyl collection through the ```my_vinyls()``` function.
 If the user continues on and presses the delete button in the confirmation modal then the ```delete_vinyl()``` function kicks in.
 The vinyl id is passed into the function for some unadulterated and never to be seen again deletion.
 The vinyl document is removed from the database and wee flashy mcflash magically appears again.
-Just so you know, I added the wee close down x in the corner as you can probably tell the flashes were getting on my nerves will testing and testing bits of code over again and again and again.
+Just so you know, I added the wee close down x in the corner as you can probably tell the flashes were getting on my nerves with testing and testing bits of code over again and again and again.
 So that needed to have an option to close down ha ha !
 Once deleted the user gets directed to the their vinyl collection again or if admin, they get directed to their vinyl list and therefore the admin all vinyl collection.
 Again, I am happy with overall delete vinyl functionality and this is the *DELETE* functionality for the user therefore covered.